Mourning Abe, Japan's ruling party secures sombre election win | Politics

 - Japan

 With flags at half-mast, Japan mourned the killing of former premier Shinzo Abe on Monday even as the ruling party that he had dominated secured an election win that gives current Prime Minister Fumio Kishida the chance to cement his own power.
-Three days after he was gunned down at an election rally, Abe's body was taken to Zojoji Temple in Tokyo for a wake, due to be held on Monday evening, with a private funeral scheduled for Tuesday.
+Mourners including U.S. Treasury Secretary Janet Yellen streamed into a Tokyo temple for a private wake for Abe on Monday evening, three days after he was gunned down at an election rally.
+A private funeral is scheduled for Tuesday.

-As authorities raised questions about security after the killing of Japan's longest-serving prime minister, who resigned in 2020, the Japanese head of the Unification Church said the suspect's mother had been one of its followers.
-Tetsuya Yamagami, an unemployed 41-year-old, was identified by police as the man who approached Abe and opened fire during a campaign speech in the western Japan city of Nara.
-The attack, captured on video, shocked a nation where gun violence is rare.
+Authorities have raised questions about security after Abe, Japan's longest-serving premier, was shot from close range while making a campaign speech in the western city of Nara, in an attack that has stunned a nation where gun violence is rare.
+"There is a profound sense of sorrow at his loss," Yellen told reporters outside the temple.

-Yamagami believed Abe had promoted a religious group to which his mother made a "huge donation", Kyodo news agency has said, citing investigative sources.
-Yamagami told police his mother went bankrupt from the donation, the Yomiuri newspaper and other media have reported.
-The suspect's mother was a member of the Unification Church but Yamagami himself was not a member, said Tomihiro Tanaka, president of the Japan branch of Family Federation for World Peace and Unification, known as the Unification Church.
+The suspect, identified by police as 41-year-old Tetsuya Yamagami, believed Abe had promoted a religious group to which his mother made a "huge donation", Kyodo news agency has said, citing investigative sources.
+The Unification Church, a controversial group known for its mass weddings and devoted followers sometimes derogatorily called "Moonies", said on Monday the suspect's mother was one of its members.

+Neither Abe nor Yamagami were members of the church, said Tomihiro Tanaka, president of the Japan branch of the church, officially called Family Federation for World Peace and Unification.
+Nor was Abe an adviser to the church, Tanaka said, adding that it would cooperate with police if asked to do so.
 Reuters was not immediately able to contact Yamagami's mother and could not determine whether she belonged to any other religious organisations.
-SOMBRE VICTORY

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)